-The degree program's primary focus shall be that of preparing students to be leaders, managers, and analysts in the professions of public affairs, public administration, and public policy and only master's degree programs engaged in educating and training professionals for the aforementioned professions are eligible for accreditation.
+The degree program's primary focus shall be that of preparing students to be leaders, managers, and analysts in public service, specifically the professions of public and nonprofit affairs, public administration, and public policy and only master's degree programs engaged in educating and training professionals for the aforementioned professions are eligible for accreditation.
 Variations in nomenclature regarding degree title are typical in the field of public service education.
 Related degrees in policy and management are eligible to apply, provided they can meet the accreditation standards, including advancing public service values and competencies.
-Specifically excluded are programs with a primary mission other than that of educating professionals in public affairs, administration, and policy (for example, programs in which public affairs, administration, and policy are majors or specializations available to students pursuing a degree in a related field).
+Specifically excluded are programs with a primary mission other than that of educating professionals in public and nonprofit affairs, administration, and policy (for example, programs in which public and nonprofit affairs, administration, and policy are majors or specializations available to students pursuing a degree in a related field).